On the First Fundamental Theorem for $\operatorname{GL}_2(K)$ and $\operatorname{SL}_2(K)$

 Therefore, it follows that $p_i \in \mathbb{F}_q[\xx,\yy]^{\SL_2}$ and $p_i/p_j \in\mathbb{F}_q(\xx,\yy)^{\GL_2}$, for $i\neq j$.
 However, it is obvious that $p_i \not \in \mathbb{F}_q[f_{ij}]$, showing that $\mathbb{F}_q(f_{ij}) \subsetneq \mathbb{F}_q(\xx,\yy)^{\GL_2}$ and $\mathbb{F}_q[f_{ij}] \subsetneq \mathbb{F}_q[\xx,\yy]^{\SL_2}$. \end{remark}

-{\bf Acknowledgements.} We are grateful to Michel Brion and Herwig Hauser for their valuable discussions and corrections of the first version of this text.
+{\bf Acknowledgements.} We are grateful to Michel Brion, Hanspeter Kraft and Herwig Hauser for their valuable discussions and corrections of the first version of this text.
 The authors also thank Josef Schicho for his great pedagogical introduction to invariant theory at the workshop in Wesenufer, Austria.
-Finally, we are deeply indebted to Alin Bostan for his time, ideas and comments.
+Finally, we are deeply indebted to Alin Bostan for his time, ideas and comments. \\ The first author was supported by Austrian Academy of Sciences, ÖAW, Doc Stipendium FA506081 and the second author was supported by Austrian Science Fund, FWF, Project AP31338.